ebruchez/public/Wordview.md

 - guns
 	- sane people should be able to have some types of guns after checks, training and registration
 	- more dangerous types must be prohibited for the common public
-	- I don't consider the US 2nd amendenment as very important compared to others
+	- I don't consider the US 2nd amendment as very important compared to others
+		- it is written in a terribly clumsy way
-		- it is doubtful that it is correctly interpreted today
+		- it is doubtful that it is "correctly" interpreted today
-		- it is written in a clumsy way
-		- it was not written in a time of assault rifles
+		- it was not written in a time of assault rifles and other massively deadly weapons
-		- it is doubtful that it is the ultimate solution against "tyranny"
+		- it is exteremely doubtful that it is the ultimate solution against the rise of "tyranny" (unlike, say, lack of proper education of the people)
+		- the above doesn't matter much anyway, because I don't think it falls into the same category of fundamental concept such as free speech, equality before the law, due process, and so on
+		- if it has to be a fundamental right, it should be stated in a much clearer, and limited, way
+- religion
-- religion: must be kept separate from the state
+	- must be kept absolutely separate from the state
+	- no prayers in schools or government
 - the homeless: public institution must be available to support them
 - it doesn't matter very much what the (US) founders thought
 	- it can be useful to learn why they made such and such decision